 Medical marijuana is said to treat various medical problems such as pain, nausea, loss of appetite, Parkinson’s disease, post-traumatic stress disorder, epilepsy, inflammatory bowel disease, and multiple sclerosis.

 Marijuana has two active components, THC and CBD.

 Tetrahydrocannabinol or THC is the main psychoactive ingredient of cannabis.
 Aside from giving the user euphoria and a relaxed feeling, THC has been found to have analgesic, anti-inflammatory, and antioxidant properties, as well as preventing and reducing vomiting.

 Cannabidiol, on the other hand, does not provide any feeling of euphoria which makes it safer to use.
 CBD is also linked in helping treat epilepsy, schizophrenia, other psychotic disorders, type 2 diabetes, inflammatory bowel diseases, some tumors, and drug dependency.

 Medical marijuana has its health benefits and it’s not just a hoax.
-When you find yourself needing medicinal marijuana, Dr. Ronak Patel is one of the best pain management doctors in New Jersey.
+When you find yourself needing medicinal marijuana, Dr. Ronak Patel is a certified medical marijuana doctor in NJ.
 Seek medical advice or book an appointment by calling 609-269-4451.
 Why wait?
 Have yourself checked up today!